|3||Pleszew, Greater Poland|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Lodz air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Lodz is currently 4 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Sensitive groups should reduce outdoor exercise|

 Moderate 53 US AQI

 Good 27 US AQI